 (H) Expenditures must be allowable and reasonable in accordance with federal and state rules and regulations.
 The Department shall review each expenditure requested for reasonableness.
 The Department may request the Development Owner make modifications to the disbursement request and is authorized to modify the disbursement procedures set forth herein and to establish such additional requirements for payment of Department funds to Development Owner as may be necessary or advisable for compliance with all program requirements;

-(I) Table Funding may be permitted at the time of closing, for disbursement of funds related to eligible acquisition costs and eligible softs costs incurred, and in an amount not to exceed 50% of the total funds.
+(I) Table Funding (the wiring of Direct Loan funds to the title company at loan closing) may be permitted at the time of closing, for disbursement of funds related to eligible acquisition costs and eligible softs costs incurred, and in an amount not to exceed 50% of the total funds.
 Table Funding must be requested in writing and will not be considered unless the Direct Loan Contract has been executed, and all necessary documentation has been submitted to and accepted by the Department at least 10 calendar days prior to the anticipated closing date;

 (J) Following 50% construction completion, any funds will be released in accordance with the percentage of construction completion as documented on AIA Form G702/703 or HUD equivalent form.
 10% of requested Hard Costs will be retained and will not be released until the final draw request.
 If the Development is receiving funds from more than one MFDL source, the retainage requirement will apply to each fund source individually.
 All of the items described in clauses (i) - (xii) of this subparagraph are required in order to approve the final draw request:

-(i) Fully executed Certificate of Substantial Completion (AIA Form G704) with $0 as the cost estimate of work that is incomplete.
-If AIA Form G704 indicates an amount of work remaining to be completed, the Architect must provide confirmation that all work has been completed;
+(i) Fully executed Certificate of Substantial Completion (AIA Form G704) or Form HUD-92485 (for instances in which a federally insured HUD loan is being utilized) with $0 as the cost estimate of work that is incomplete.
+If AIA Form G704 or Form HUD-92485 indicates an amount of work remaining to be completed, the Architect must provide confirmation that all work has been completed;

-(ii) A down date endorsement to the Direct Loan title policy or Nothing Further Certificate dated at least 30 calendar days after the date of completion as certified on the Certificate of Substantial Completion (AIA Form G704);
+(ii) A down date endorsement to the Direct Loan title policy or Nothing Further Certificate dated at least 30 calendar days after the date of completion as certified on the Certificate of Substantial Completion (AIA Form G704) or Form HUD-92485;

 (iii) For Developments not layered with Housing Tax Credits, a Closed Final Development Inspection Letter from the Department;

-(iv) For Developments subject to the Davis-Bacon Act, evidence from the Department’s Senior Labor Standards Specialist that the final wage compliance report was received and approved or confirmation that HUD maintains Davis-Bacon oversight as a result of a HUD-insured first lien loan;
+(iv) For Developments subject to the Davis-Bacon Act, evidence from the Department’s Senior Labor Standards Specialist that the final wage compliance report was received and approved or confirmation that HUD or other entity maintains Davis-Bacon oversight;

-(v) Certificate(s) of Occupancy (if New Construction);
+(v) Certificate(s) of Occupancy (for New Construction or Reconstruction Units);

 (vi) Development completion reports, which includes, but is not limited to, documentation of full compliance with the Uniform Relocation Act/104(d), Match Documentation requirements, and Section 3 of the Housing and Urban Development Act of 1968, as applicable to the Development, and any other applicable requirement; and